 Director of the Office of Environmental Health Hazard Assessment (OEHHA)

-Joan Denton Ph.D. has been the director of the Office of Environmental Health Hazard Assessment (OEHHA) since November, 1997.
+Joan Denton Ph.D. was the director of the Office of Environmental Health Hazard Assessment (OEHHA) from November, 1997 through 2011.

 Denton earned a bachelor's degree in zoology from the University of San Francisco in 1968 and a master's degree in biology from the University of Nevada, Las Vegas in 1973.
 She earned a Ph.D. in biology from the University of California, Santa Barbara in 1979.

 Denton was a senior air pollution specialist for the California Air Resources Board from 1987-1997.
 In this position, she has worked to plan and implement the various programs of the toxic air contaminant identification program and has managed the technical staff who develop reports on exposure to toxic air contaminants.